Neurotech-Hub/Juxta5-nRF/applications/juxta-ble/README.md

 # JUXTA BLE Application

-A BLE application for the JUXTA device with LED control via Bluetooth Low Energy characteristics and device scanning capabilities.
+A BLE application for the JUXTA device with LED control via Bluetooth Low Energy characteristics and device scanning capabilities using the Zephyr observer architecture.

 ## Overview

 This application demonstrates:
 - BLE advertising and connection handling
 - Custom GATT service with LED control characteristic
-- Device scanning and discovery with RSSI reporting
+- Device scanning and discovery with RSSI reporting using observer architecture
 - Alternating between advertising and scanning modes
 - Foundation for OTA firmware upgrades (future feature)
 - Minimal resource usage optimized for nRF52805